YusufTyer/ytyer-gohiring-solutions/README.md

 # GOhiring Data Engineer Code Challenge

 ## Setup
 1. Please clone this repo to your local machine.
 When submitting solution files, please create a new public repository.
-(Forking would lead to solutions to this code challenge being publicly available.
+(Forking would lead to solutions to this code challenge being publicly available and easy to find).
 2. In this repository, there are two files `jobs.json` and `locations.csv`.
 You will need to load these files, join them on the `zip_code` fields, and answer the questions below.
 You can use any tool or combination of tools with which you are familiar, however Python/Jupyter, Power BI, and SQL are most relevant to this position.